-Anyway, the model that is being widely used was made by hand long time ago (that’s my guess at least) – and is quite problematic.
+Anyway, the model that is being widely used was made by hand long time ago – and is quite problematic.
 It seems to represent the maximum theoretical visibility of land without accounting for the atmosphere.
 Yes, you can see Mount Etna some 200 km off the Sicilian coast … during five days in a year.
 Visibility at such distances is normally much affected by atmospheric conditions and aerosols produced at sea surface.
 Measurements of visibility distance in Athens rarely surpassed 50 kilometres (in the pre-pollution era: see here).
 I would consider 50 kilometres as more realistic figure for maximum visibility of the land.
 At least, I wouldn’t plan a travel relying on greater visibility ranges (without modern equipment).

 Let’s, then tackle the issue with modern technology.
 All we need is an elevation model, GIS software, and … enough time to calculate visibility.
 Mediterranean is large, and the calculation is by no means a simple one.
 The procedure, however, is not that complicated – this is how I did it :